Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 ### Send batch of push notifications

 You can send batch of **push notifications** by specifying its type as `push`.
-This type of notification won't show up in the user's notifications inbox component. **If you want to send batch of push notifications which also shows up in such list, please have a look at [sending notifications with push notifications](#also-send-batch-push-notifications)**.
+This type of notification won't show up in the user's notifications inbox component.

-You need to pass ```notifications``` array of objects as shown below.
+You need to pass ```notifications``` array of objects parameter as shown below.

 ```js
 // send batch of push notifications